scylladb/scylladb/docs/using-scylla/cdc/cdc-log-table.rst

 * the CDC options you use (e.g. whether pre-image is enabled or not),
 * the write action you perform: insert, update, row deletion, range deletion, or partition deletion,
-* types of affected collumns (notably collections require complex handling).
+* types of affected columns (notably collections require complex handling).

 There are different types of entries appearing in the CDC log: